 Photography is a lot more that just trying to take a clear shot of something in decent lighting.
 It is more of an artistic expression.
 There are so many different techniques that can be used to make your pictures stand out.
 Good photographers have an eye for the art and the ability to see the details that the things of the world contain.
 Take a look at the tips below to start getting more artistic with your photographs.

 Get in close to get the most impressive shot.
 If you move close to your subject, you can frame it more effectively, while avoiding distractions around it.
 If you are taking a portrait, getting closer allows you to notice facial expressions and other details.
 Smaller details are usually overlooked when the picture is taken from far away.

-Using digital software, photos can be altered to look like watercolors, pencil sketches and much more.
-Adobe Photoshop is the best-recognized software package for doing this, although there are other options available from other manufacturers.
+Use digital techniques to create photographs that resemble oil paintings, watercolors, graphic pencil sketches and more.
+There are many different types of software programs that will make it quite simple for you to alter the look of the photos; Adobe Photoshop is considered to be an industry standard program.
 Instantly making your pictures into masterpieces is simple.
 Just hit the “filter” button, select the medium that you prefer, and then click the selection that you want.